Granite LDS Ward Chapel-Avard Fairbanks Studio

 The Granite LDS Ward Chapel-Avard Fairbanks Studio is a historic building in Sandy, Utah.
 It was built in 1903-1905 as a meeting house for the Church of Jesus Christ of Latter-day Saints, and designed in the Romanesque Revival architectural style.
 It was acquired by sculptor Avard T. Fairbanks in 1966, and remodelled as his art studio.
 The building has been listed on the National Register of Historic Places since December 30, 2005.

+As of at least May 22, 2025, the Granite LDS Ward Chapel-Avard Fairbanks Studio is owned by Grant Fairbanks.